LOADING ...

 Chorus.

-That examination did so well for he,
+That pass examination did so for he,

 Sir Joseph.

-Of legal knowledge I acquired a grip
+Of legal knowledge I such a grip

-That they took me the partnership.
+That they me into the partnership.

 And junior partnership, I ween,